ONEOK Inc. (OKE) is ready for next Episode as it posted an annual sales of 22,387 M - News Daemon

 ONEOK Inc. (NYSE: OKE) Trading Performance Indicators

-Check out the current performance indicators for ONEOK Inc. (OKE).
-In the past quarter, the stock posted a quick ratio of 0.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.30.
-Likewise, its price to free cash flow for the trailing twelve months is 904.31.
+Take a look at ONEOK Inc.’s (OKE) current performance indicators.
+Last quarter, stock had a quick ratio of 0.90.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.29.
+Likewise, its price to free cash flow for the trailing twelve months is 36.82.

 Technical Analysis of ONEOK Inc. (OKE)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 1.8 million.
-That was inferior than the volume of 2.4 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 39.21%.
-Additionally, its Average True Range was 1.33.
+ONEOK Inc. (NYSE: OKE) saw its 5-day average volume 2.45 million, a positive change from its year-to-date volume of 2.4 million.
+As of the previous 9 days, the stock’s Stochastic %D was 42.90%.
+Additionally, its Average True Range was 1.66.

-At the time of writing, stock’s 50-day Moving Average is $64.85, while its 200-day Moving Average is $63.08.
-However, in the short run, ONEOK Inc.’s stock first resistance to watch stands at $65.92.
-Second resistance stands at $66.44.
-The third major resistance level sits at $66.97.
-If the price goes on to break the first support level at $64.87, it is likely to go to the next support level at $64.34.
-Assuming the price breaks the second support level, the third support level stands at $63.82.
+At the time of writing, stock’s 50-day Moving Average is $64.46, while its 200-day Moving Average is $63.22.
+Nevertheless, the first resistance level for the watch stands at $64.77 in the near term.
+At $66.03, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $66.82.
+If the price goes on to break the first support level at $62.72, it is likely to go to the next support level at $61.93.
+Assuming the price breaks the second support level, the third support level stands at $60.67.

 ONEOK Inc. (NYSE: OKE) Key Stats